 Levels can be very different from studio to studio.
 At Aerial Fit, our levels are currently organized in this way:

-Beginner: In this level you learn how to move and hold yourself strong in the air.
-Expect to master skills such as climbs, mounts, and a variety of well-supported positions and transitions on each apparatus.
+Starter/Intro: In this level you learn how to move and hold yourself strong in the air.
+There are no prerequisites to this level.
+Expect to gain an introduction to skills such as climbs, mounts, and a variety of well-supported positions and transitions on each apparatus.

-Level 1/2: Once you’ve mastered beginner level material and have a solid grasp on basic technique, you’ll be ready to move into this level where we work on longer and more complex sequences and supports, and begin to introduce more inverted moves above the ground.
+Level 2: Once you’ve mastered Level 1 material and have a solid grasp on beginning technique, you’ll be ready to move into this level where we work on longer and more complex sequences and supports, and begin to introduce more inverted moves above the ground.

-Level 2: When you graduate Level 1/2 you’ll have good endurance, strength, and aerial smarts and be ready to dive into a whole new set of moves that require more strength to begin.
-This level is for students who have solid straddle ups and circus mounts from the ground and are beginning to work on them in the air.
+Level 3: When you graduate Level 2 you’ll have good endurance, strength, and aerial smarts and be ready to dive into a whole new set of moves that require more strength to begin.
+This level is for students who have solid and consistent straddle ups and circus mounts from the ground and are beginning to work on them in the air.

 We designed each level to set students up for success in the next level, all while learning a variety of fun and impressive skills.
 To move up in levels, students must take and pass a “Level Up” test administered by a senior instructor.
 Anyone can start training the skills and strength at any time, however, to actually test requires your primary instructor to sign off on your readiness, and to move up in levels requires mastery of all level test material.
 We make this process fun and rewarding with our Level Up Class, so read on to learn more about what to expect in the process.